Ayman-Al-Khatib/Ayman-Al-Khatib/README.md

 <br>

-- 🌟 **Software Engineering student at Damascus University,** passionate about elegant and efficient software solutions.
+- 🌟 **🌟 Software Engineering student at Damascus University, passionate about efficient software solutions.

 - 💬 **Ask me about** ***Flutter*** **and** ***Express.js,*** **and let's discuss tech trends!**